-- 20) Uniform guidelines from the EEOC are recommended for employers to use in matters regarding all of the following EXCEPT \\\\\.
+20) Uniform guidelines from the EEOC are recommended for employers to use in matters regarding all of the following EXCEPT .

 - A) employee selection

 - B) record keeping

 - C) sexual harassment

 - D) psychological testing

 Explanation: D) The EEOC, Civil Service Commission, Department of Labor, and Department of Justice together issue uniform guidelines.
-These set forth "highly recommended" procedures regarding things like employee selection, record keeping, sexual harassment, and preemployment inquiries.
+These set forth "highly recommended" procedures regarding things like employee selection and record keeping.
 The American Psychological Association has its own non-legally binding Standards for Educational and Psychological Testing.